What are the best techniques to reproduce famous paintings?

 No. 1 Reproductions of famous oil paintings, 100% hand painted

-It is important to note that even in the best art reproductions, small differences in color and brush stroke from the original work can be seen in the replicas, and this is something that many buyers do not expect when making their first purchase. purchase, since they have an expectation of "photocopying".
+It is important to note that even in the best art reproductions, small differences in color and brush stroke from the original work can be seen in the replicas, and this is something that many buyers do not expect when making their first purchase. since they have an expectation of receiving an exact copy.

 In Kuadros we follow a systematized process of making oil art replicas, which we detail pictorially step by step below: